afranco2355/nyc-bus-speed-analysis/README.md

 # NYC Bus Speed Analysis

 Interactive analysis of MTA bus speeds across New York City using 10 years of open data (2015–present).

 ## Project Overview
 This project explores how fast buses actually move across New York City by analyzing over 158,000 records of MTA bus speed data.
-The analysis identifies the slowest and fastest routes, compares performance across boroughs, examines how speeds changed over time including during COVID-19, and visualizes the entire bus network on an interactive map colored by speed.
+The analysis identifies the slowest and fastest routes, compares performance across boroughs, examines how speeds changed over time, and visualizes the entire bus network on an interactive map colored by speed.

 ## Key Findings

-- Manhattan has the slowest buses in the city, averaging under 5 mph
-- Staten Island has the fastest buses, running on wider roads with less congestion
-- M14A and M42 are the two slowest regular routes in the system
+**The slowest buses in NYC barely move faster than walking pace.** The M14A and M42 are the two slowest regular routes in the system, averaging under 4.8 mph.
+Most of the 10 slowest routes are Manhattan crosstown routes, where dense traffic, frequent stops, and short block lengths combine to create chronic slowness regardless of time of day.

-- Buses on the slowest Manhattan routes travel barely faster than walking pace
+**Manhattan is the slowest borough, Staten Island the fastest.** Manhattan buses average under 5 mph while Staten Island buses move significantly faster, benefiting from wider roads, fewer stops, and lower traffic density.
+The difference reflects how street geometry shapes bus performance as much as traffic volume does.

-- Bus speeds increased noticeably during 2020 COVID lockdowns as traffic disappeared, then declined again as the city reopened
+**COVID-19 revealed how much traffic slows buses.** Bus speeds increased noticeably in 2020 as lockdowns emptied city streets, then declined again as the city reopened and congestion returned.
+This confirms that traffic is a primary driver of bus slowness across the network.

+**Camera enforcement improved speeds but did not reverse the long term decline.**
-- The B44 route in Brooklyn tracked the citywide speed decline despite camera enforcement deployment in 2019 and Hayden AI ABLE camera installation in 2022, suggesting broader congestion trends offset enforcement gains at the route level
+The MTA began automated bus lane camera enforcement in 2019, and Hayden AI deployed its ABLE camera systems on MTA buses starting in 2022.
+Analysis of the B44 route in Brooklyn — one of the first enforcement corridors — shows speeds tracking the citywide decline despite enforcement, suggesting broader congestion trends offset the gains from camera enforcement at the route level.
-- The 10 slowest peak-hour routes show minimal speed difference between peak and off-peak periods, suggesting structural factors rather than congestion are the primary cause of slowness on these corridors

-## What the Project Does
-- Loads 158,000 rows of real MTA bus speed data directly from NY Open Data
-- Filters out shuttle replacement buses to focus on regular service
-- Calculates average speed per route and per borough
-- Analyzes speed trends across 10 years with COVID-19 and Hayden AI deployment markers
-- Examines the B44 route specifically against the citywide average
-- Compares peak vs off-peak speeds for the slowest routes
-- Joins speed data with official MTA route geometries
-- Builds an interactive map of all 348 routes colored red to green by speed
-- Hovering over any route shows its name, description and average speed

-## Key Insight for Transit Policy
-The narrow gap between peak and off-peak speeds on the slowest routes suggests that for these corridors, bus lane enforcement alone may not dramatically improve speeds — structural factors like stop density, signal timing, and street geometry play an equal or greater role.
-This points to the need for complementary interventions alongside enforcement.
+**Structural factors matter as much as congestion.** The 10 slowest peak-hour routes show a surprisingly narrow speed difference between rush hour and off-peak periods.
+This suggests that for the slowest corridors, the bottleneck is not primarily congestion but rather structural factors like stop density, signal timing, and street geometry — pointing to the need for interventions beyond bus lane enforcement alone.

 ## Data Sources
-- MTA Bus Speeds (2015–present): data.ny.gov/Transportation/MTA-Bus-Speeds-Beginning-2015/cudb-vcni
-- MTA Bus Route geometries: data.ny.gov/Transportation/MTA-Bus-Routes/bzwk-3hb4
+MTA Bus Speeds (2015–present) and MTA Bus Route geometries are both published on data.ny.gov as part of the MTA Open Data Program.

 ## Tools Used
-- Python
-- pandas — data cleaning and analysis
-- geopandas — geographic data handling
-- folium — interactive map
-- plotly — interactive charts
-- branca — map color scale
-- Google Colab — development environment
+Python, pandas, geopandas, folium, plotly, and Google Colab.

 ## How to Run
-1. Open the notebook in Google Colab
-2. Run all cells from top to bottom
+Open the notebook in Google Colab and run all cells from top to bottom.
-3. Data loads automatically from public URLs — no files needed
+All data loads automatically from public URLs — no files need to be downloaded.

 ## Files
-- `nyc_bus_speed_analysis.ipynb` — full analysis notebook
+`nyc_bus_speed_analysis.ipynb` contains the full analysis notebook.
-- `nyc_bus_speeds_map.html` — interactive route map, download and open in browser
+`nyc_bus_speeds_map.html` is the interactive route map — download and open in any browser to explore all 348 routes colored by average speed.